Eric Greitens: U.S. Navy SEAL (2001–2021)

-Switch to the Republican Party
+Affiliation switch to the Republican Party

 Greitens grew up as a Democrat.
 In 2015, he wrote a Fox News op-ed announcing that he had become a Republican.
-He said he had been raised in the tradition of Harry Truman and had been recruited as a Democratic candidate for Congress, but was pushed rightward after seeing the Department of Veterans Affairs fail to help many of his brothers in arms.
+He said he had been raised in the tradition of Harry S. Truman and had been recruited as a Democratic candidate for Congress, but was pushed rightward after seeing the Department of Veterans Affairs fail to help many of his brothers in arms.
 He recalled being angered at how the Democrats' only solution was to "spend more money" on the VA.
 "The problem is that most Democrats seem to think more money and bigger government are the solutions to virtually every single problem", he wrote.
 He said he believed Democrats no longer had the right ideas to stand up for the middle class.